The results are in from more Lily-funded research

 The data from this study indicated that a Low Residue Diet is safe and may be beneficial for improving gut symptoms and bowel habits in some patients with mitochondrial DNA disease.
 It may also provide important clinical information that may help diagnose and guide treatments in mitochondrial disease patients with gut symptoms, but its effectiveness as a short or long-term dietary intervention still requires further research.

-The study also identified differences in the levels of bacteria in the gut of mitochondrial patients which may also play a key role in gut symptoms.
+The study also identified differences in the levels of bacteria in the gut of mitochondrial disease patients which may also play a key role in gut symptoms.
 Further research is still needed to understand more about how differences in gut bacteria may impact symptoms and how they may also be used to diagnose and guide treatment for patients more effectively, and this is the focus of ongoing work.

-Research lead Professor Gorman commented: “As clinicians caring for and supporting those affected by mitochondrial conditions, we know that gut problems are common and can have a considerable impact on both health and quality of life.
-This study is the first of its kind in mitochondrial patients with gastrointestinal symptoms and truly reflects the patient-focused approach to all our research within the Wellcome Centre for Mitochondrial Research at Newcastle University that aims to improve the lives of those with mitochondrial disease.
+Research lead Professor Gorman commented: “As clinicians caring for and supporting those affected by mitochondrial disorders, we know that gut problems are a common symptom and can have a considerable impact on both health and quality of life.
+This study is the first of its kind in mitochondrial disease patients with gastrointestinal symptoms and truly reflects the patient-focused approach to all our research within the Wellcome Centre for Mitochondrial Research at Newcastle University that aims to improve the lives of those with mitochondrial disease.
 We are encouraged by the positive study findings that suggest a Low Residue Diet may offer a promising treatment for alleviating gut symptoms in some individuals with mitochondrial disease and are looking to confirm this through further research.
 We would like to thank all the patients who took part in the study and also The Lily Foundation for funding the project.”

 *The use of a LRD must always be supervised by appropriate clinical teams.